arturasn/mdb2sqlite/README.md

 ## Compiling
 To build the project yourself you have to build wxWidgets for your appropriate toolset and then generate the project using CMake:

-1) Browse to mdb2sqlite/wxwidgets/build/msw
+1) Browse to mdb2sqlite/wxwidgets/build/msw.
-2) Choose the appropriate solution file toolset
+2) Choose the appropriate solution file for your target toolset.
-3) Build the dll debug and dll release configurations.
+3) Build your target configuration DLL Debug/DLL Release.
-4) Generate mdb2sqlite project using CMake selecting the required too
+4) Generate mdb2sqlite project using CMake selecting the required toolset.